PennLINC/qsirecon/docs/quickstart.rst

 Quick Start
 -----------

-There are many options for running ``qsiprep`` but most have sensible defaults and don't need to be changed.
+There are many options for running ``qsirecon`` but most have sensible defaults and don't need to be changed.
 This page describes the options most likely to be needed to be adjusted for your specific data.
 Suppose the following data is available in the BIDS input::